Do you want to add HTTP security headers in WordPress?

-In this beginner’s guide, we’ll show you how to add HTTP security headers in WordPress.
+This beginner’s guide will show you how to add HTTP security headers in WordPress.
+We will cover various methods, including using plugins and manually editing configuration files.

 What Are HTTP Security Headers?

-HTTP security headers are a security measure that allows your website’s server to prevent some common security threats before it affects your website.
+HTTP security headers are a security measure that allows your website’s server to prevent some common security threats before they can affect your website.

 The normal header response issues a status called HTTP 200.
-After which your website loads in the user’s browser.
-However, if your website is having difficulty then your web server may send a different HTTP header.
+After this, your website loads in the user’s browser.
+However, if your website is having difficulty, then your web server may send a different HTTP header.

-HTTP security headers are a subset of these headers and are used to prevent websites from common threats like click-jacking, cross-site scripting, brute force attacks, and more.
+HTTP security headers are a subset of these headers.
+They are used to protect websites from common threats like click-jacking, cross-site scripting, brute force attacks, and more.

-Let’s have a quick glance at some HTTP security headers and how they protect your website.
+Let’s have a quick look at some HTTP security headers and how they protect your WordPress site:

 - HTTP Strict Transport Security (HSTS) tells web browsers that your website uses HTTPS and should not be loaded using an insecure protocol like HTTP.